BodyFatControl/garmin-connectiq-linux/README.md

 user@machine:~/connectiq/bin$ chmod u+x monkeysim_linux monkeydo_linux

+For convenience, place the connectiq/bin directory in your PATH.
+Edit your ~/.bashrc like so: export PATH=$PATH:~/connectiq/bin

 ## Install the JDK

 If it isn't already installed, you'll need the JDK.
 If you don't know if it's installed, you can check by running